Good Health is Woven Together

 Our Mental Health Committee Develops Partnerships & Strategies

-We’ve formed a strategic roundtable of health committee members representing local health care providers along with individuals who’ve been significantly impacted by mental illness.
-Our mission is to connect with strong community programs and services that are effectively addressing all levels of mental health concerns.
-Educating our Central Minnesota community is important in our effort to reach those suffering in the silence of negative stigmas and stereotypes.
-We advocate for government funding and regulations that will improve the mental well-being of those in need of relief and change.
+We’ve formed a strategic roundtable of health committee members representing local health care providers and individuals significantly impacted by mental illness.
+Our mission is to connect with solid community programs and services that effectively address all mental health concerns.
+Educating our Central Minnesota community is essential to reach those suffering in the silence of negative stigmas and stereotypes.
+We advocate for government funding and regulations that will improve the mental well-being of those needing relief and change.